CtrlK

 Distinctiveness Conflict Risk

-The focus on API design principles for REST and GraphQL provides some distinctiveness, but 'designing new APIs' and 'reviewing API specifications' could overlap with general coding skills, backend development skills, or documentation skills.
-The phrase 'delight developers' is fluffy and doesn't help differentiation.
+The focus on API design principles for REST and GraphQL provides some distinctiveness, but 'designing new APIs' and 'reviewing API specifications' could overlap with general coding skills or backend development skills.
+The phrase 'Master REST and GraphQL API design principles' is somewhat distinctive but could still conflict with broader web development or backend skills.

 2 / 3